stark-illuminations/scriptSheet/README.md

 # ScriptSheet
-ScriptSheet is a rudimentary Python script to convert a set of annotations made by the [https://github.com/elias-sundqvist/obsidian-annotator](Annotator) plugin to a [https://github.com/stark-illuminations/markdownEos](markdownEos)-ready cuelist.
+[[ScriptSheet|scriptsheet.py]] is a rudimentary Python script to convert a set of annotations made by the [Annotator](https://github.com/elias-sundqvist/obsidian-annotator) plugin to a [markdownEos](https://github.com/stark-illuminations/markdownEos)-ready cuelist.
 It does not require access to the script, just the markdown file used to edit it.

 ## Known Issues
 ---
-- ScriptSheet is incompatible with [https://github.com/platers/obsidian-linter](Linter) for Obsidian, as Linter often causes problems with Annotator.
+- ScriptSheet is incompatible with [Linter](https://github.com/platers/obsidian-linter) for Obsidian, as Linter often causes problems with Annotator.
 Disable Linter in the Obsidian vault used for scripts.
 - ScriptSheet does not differentiate between Annotations and Highlights.
 A highlighted section will be inserted as a cue with no information other than a cue line.

 ## Installation